birddevelper/django-query-to-table/README.md

 [![Downloads](https://static.pepy.tech/personalized-badge/django-query-to-table?period=total&units=international_system&left_color=black&right_color=green&left_text=Downloads)](https://pepy.tech/project/django-query-to-table)

-### django-query-to-table (DjangoQtt) is an easy to use django package to generate html table from sql query.
+### django-query-to-table (DjangoQtt) is an easy to use django package to generate html table from django queryset or sql query.

 You can read more about this package here : [django query to table package](https://mshaeri.com/blog/generate-html-table-report-from-sql-query-in-django/)

-The package contains two functions named:
+The package has two functions, named:
 - **generate_from_sql**: Generate HTML table by given SQL query
 - **generate_from_queryset**:Generate HTML table by given Django queryset

-Parameters:
+Parameters and options:

 * title : The title of the report that will be shown on top of table
 * sqltext/queryset : The sql select query to retrieve data / django queryset